AndyObtiva/glimmer/README.md

 ### Widgets

-Glimmer UIs (user interfaces) are modeled with widgets, which are wrappers around the SWT library widgets found here:
+Glimmer GUIs (user interfaces) are modeled with widgets, which are wrappers around the SWT library widgets found here:

 https://www.eclipse.org/swt/widgets/